-Criteria Used for Selection of Class For admission, students need a high school diploma (or equivalent), completion of required prerequisite courses, access to a qualified training laboratory, and completion of all application requirements.
+Criteria Used for Selection of Class For admission, students must hold a minimum of an associate degree from a regionally accredited college/university and have completed a combination of 12 semester hours (18 quarter hours) of biology and chemistry (must include credit hours in both) and 3 credit hours in math or graduate graduate with the associate of science in histotechnology degree (described above), access to a qualified training laboratory, and completion of all application requirements.
 Laboratory training sites are located nationwide and change based on the student and/or laboratories need.
 Students typically are employed at the training site however, the training site may take non-employed students.
-A limited number of clinical sites for the program are located within the Indianapolis area for local non-employed students.
+A limited number of clinical sites for the program are located within the Indianapolis area for local nonemployed students.